Trump administration touts hunting, fishing

 On his first day in office back in March, Zinke issued two orders, one which overturned a recent ban of lead ammunition and fish tackle on Fish and Wildlife Service lands and waters.
 Last week Zinke issued another secretarial order designed to increase access to various public lands for hunters and fishers.

 Zinke's passion for expanding hunting rights on public lands is both personal and political.
 A Montanan, the secretary has been known to hunt in his spare time.
-During his short stint in Congress, he was a member of the congressional Sportsmen Foundation.
+During his short stint in Congress, he was a member of the Congressional Sportsmen's Foundation.
 He was spotted attending their annual dinner last Wednesday, a source told CNN, just two days before he issued the most recent secretarial order.

 "What really kind of expedited this whole thing, was last week the US Fish and Wildlife put out a survey saying that hundreds of Americans were enjoying the outdoors, but within that survey they found that hunting was down," Heather Swift, Interior spokesperson said when asked about last week's secretarial order.
 "And the big thing that the secretary hears over and over again is that people just don't have access to land."